Anderson Lawler

 Anderson Lawler (May 5, 1902 – April 6, 1959) was an American actor and producer in film and theatre who had a career lasting from the 1920s through the 1950s.
-He began on Broadway before moving to featured and supporting roles in Hollywood over a ten-year career at the very beginning of the talking-picture era.
+He began on Broadway before moving to featured and supporting roles in Hollywood over a ten-year career at the very beginning of the sound film era.
 After the end of his acting career, Lawler moved to the production end of the film industry as well as becoming a producer of legitimate theater in the late 1940s and 1950s.

 Early life

-Lawler was born Sidney Lawler on May 5, 1902, in Russellville, Alabama, to Earnest H. and Dona C. Lawler.
+Lawler was born Sidney Lawler on May 5, 1902, in Russellville, Alabama.
 Prior to 1927, Lawler moved to New York City and changed his professional name to Anderson Lawler.

 Career

 In 1927 he had a featured role in the Broadway production Her First Affaire, which premiered at the Nora Bayes Theatre in August 1927.
 In 1929 he moved to Los Angeles, where he began his career in the film industry.
 His first role was in 1929's River of Romance.
 While in Hollywood, he appeared in almost thirty films during this time, mostly in supporting roles, before moving behind the scenes in 1939.
 Aside from his professional career, he was also popular with many Hollywood actors, including William Haines, George Cukor, Gary Cooper, and Katharine Hepburn.

 Lawler produced the 1946 film Somewhere in the Night, which was directed by Joseph L. Mankiewicz and starred John Hodiak, Nancy Guild, and Lloyd Nolan.
 Lee Strasberg adapted the screenplay and was an assistant director on the project.
 Shortly after this, both Lawler and Strasberg were transferred to the New York office of Twentieth Century-Fox.
 Lawler and Strasberg had a close friendship, Lawler becoming the godfather of Strasberg's daughter, Susan Strasberg.
 In New York, Lawler worked in Fox's talent department, but he also began a second career as a producer of legitimate theater.
 At least one of those plays, Oh Men, Oh Women, would be turned into a film by Fox in 1957.